aammd/MS_computational_ecology_opinion/compecol.md

 classical prey--predator equations of Lotka & Volterra are an instance of a "modelling" based perspective, wherein mathematical analysis reveals how selected parameters (rates of interactions and growth) affect an ecologically relevant quantity (population stability and coexistence).
+As an aside, coexistence is an example of a quantity which, although straightforward to measure on models, remains elusive in nature [@lett17lmc; @gril17fcl].
 These models, although they have been formulated to explain data generated through empirical observations, are disconnected from the data themselves.
 In fact, this family of model lies at the basis of a branch of ecological modelling that now exists entirely outside of data [@gyll06lcc; @ackl04slg; @covi13cel].

 By contrast @sall11ppd study the same issue (sustained persistence and fluctuations of predator--prey couples through time) using a paleo-ecological